Snowflake-Labs/morphir-elm/docs/snowpark/snowpark-backend-generation.md

 ### Pattern for functions from values to lists of records

-If the function doesn't receive a DataFrame but produces lists of records, the strategy for code generation changes .
+If the function doesn't receive a DataFrame but produces lists of records, the strategy for code generation changes.
 In this case the pattern assumes that an array of semi-structured objects is being created instead of a DataFrame.

 For example: